Ross Allen (herpetologist): Career

 In November 1929, Allen founded the Reptile Institute at the tourist attraction of Silver Springs, Florida.
 He developed it into a 10-acre center for research, as well as of entertainment, staging reptile demonstrations, including alligator wrestling and rattlesnake milking.
 His larger goal was education of the public about reptiles.

-The Institute has been recognized for his research on native Floridian reptiles.
+The institute has been recognized for his research on native Floridian reptiles.
 He studied and developed anti-venom solutions, including dried powders.
 This was particularly important during World War II, when he helped procure anti-venom to protect US troops.
-Allen often collected specimens for the Institute himself, often with the help of close friend Newton ("Newt"), a large Bengal tiger, several species of monkey and ape, lemurs, exotic birds and hundreds of free-roaming peacocks, including several albinos.
+Allen often collected specimens for the Institute himself, often with the help of close friend Newton ("Newt") Perry, an accomplished swimmer who helped develop several Florida attractions and who also doubled for Johnny Weissmuller in Tarzan movies' swimming and alligator wrestling scenes.
+The Institute also featured a large Bengal tiger, several species of monkey and ape, lemurs, exotic birds and hundreds of free-roaming peacocks, including several albinos.
 Along with the Ross Allen Reptile Institute, there were several other shops and stores, including the famous striped awning "beach cabanas" which could be rented while swimming at the Springs, and the Bath House, which sold Esther Williams bathing suits among other things and was visited by Ms. Williams several times, run by Bobbe Arnst, who was Johnny Weismueller's ("Tarzan") first wife.
 Other nearby attractions were the Prince of Peace exhibit, a series of dioramas depicting the life of Jesus and Tommy Bartlett's Deer Ranch, where you could interact with several species of deer.